 Combining Superman and Batman on the same cover seemed popular with readers, even if they didn’t appear in the same stories inside, and National decided to continue the idea in a new title in 1941.
 The logo is very similar to the one above, but there are some improvements: a heavier outline to help it read better, a more classic apostrophe, and better spacing between the letters.
 Also the S in Comics now matches the other two.
 In all, this fine logo looks to me like the work of Ira Schnapp, and it seems reasonable that National would give him more logo design work after his stellar performance on SUPERMAN.

 With issue 2 the title became WORLD’S FINEST COMICS, and oddly, the logo took a step back in design quality.
 Here the letters are thinner, and the inner shapes are not as consistent, especially in the S in COMICS.
-If this is Ira Schnapp’s work, I’d say it was not a good day for him, or perhaps someone else did it.
+I think someone other than Schnapp did it by largely adding more thickness inside his letters from the previous logo, which does not work at all well.

 We’ll continue next time with more new titles from 1941.
 Other articles you might enjoy can be found on the LOGO LINKS page of my website.